VenB304/videojs-player/README.md

 *   **Cause**: The video uses the HEVC codec, which many browsers (like Chrome on Windows) do not support natively without hardware extensions.

 *   **Solution**:
-    1. Enable **Use 'unsupported-videos' Plugin** in settings (requires installing that specific plugin first).
-This allows on-the-fly conversion.
+    1. Enable **Use FFmpeg for unsupported videos** in settings.
+    2. Ensure you have **FFmpeg** installed and the path is correct.
-    2. Use a browser with native support (Safari).
+    3. Use a browser with native support (Safari).
-    3. Download the file instead of streaming.
+    4. Download the file instead of streaming.

 ### Video is cut off or too big
 *   Check your **Sizing Mode**.